Aliases for ABI1 Gene

 GeneCards Summary for ABI1 Gene

-ABI1 (Abl-Interactor 1) is a Protein Coding gene.
-Diseases associated with ABI1 include breast cancer and myeloid leukemia.
-Among its related pathways are Fcgamma receptor (FCGR) dependent phagocytosis and Development FGFR signaling pathway.
-GO annotations related to this gene include cytoskeletal protein binding and protein tyrosine kinase activator activity.
+ABI1 (Abl Interactor 1) is a Protein Coding gene.
+Diseases associated with ABI1 include Coenzyme Q10 Deficiency, Primary, 2 and Spinocerebellar Ataxia, Autosomal Recessive 3.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein tyrosine kinase activator activity.
 An important paralog of this gene is ABI2.